Uzbek cuisine

 The cuisine of Uzbekistan, also known as Uzbekistani cuisine, encompasses all traditional and modern cuisines of Uzbekistan.
 It shares the culinary traditions of peoples across Central Asia.
-Grain farming is widespread in Uzbekistan, making breads and noodles an important part of the cuisine, which has been described as "noodle-rich".
+Grain farming is widespread in Uzbekistan, making breads and noodles an important part of the cuisine, which has been described as 'noodle‑rich'.

 Description

 Bread (nan or non) is baked in a tandur, which is frequently a pot rather than the deep pit or oven of India and Afghanistan.
 Many varieties of rice are eaten.
 Potatoes were introduced by the Soviets, and some elder Uzbeks still refuse to eat them.

 The most popular meat is mutton.
 Beef is common, and goat is eaten only rarely.
 Horse meat is used as well; there are sausages made of horse meat, as is the case with many other Turkic peoples.
 Karakul sheep provide meat but also fat, particularly the fat from the tail end, called qurdiuq.

-Uzbekistan's signature dish is palov (plov or osh or palov, "pilaf"), a main course consisting of rice, chunks of meat, grated carrots and onions.
+Uzbekistan's signature dish is plov (or osh or palov, "pilaf"), a main course consisting of rice, chunks of meat, grated carrots and onions.
 It is cooked in a kazan (or deghi) over an open fire.
 Chickpeas, raisins, barberries, or fruit may be added for variation.

 Although often prepared at home for family and guests by the head of household or the housewife, palov is made on special occasions by the oshpaz, or the osh master chef, who cooks the dish over an open flame, sometimes serving up to 1,000 people from a single cauldron on holidays or occasions such as weddings.
 Nahor oshi, or "morning plov", is served in the early morning (between 6 and 9 am) to large gatherings of guests, typically as part of a wedding celebration.